VikashChoudhary-04/Burp-Suite-Mastery/docs/16-Modern-Application-Testing/12-WebSocket-Testing-with-Burp-Suite.md

 47. How can WebSocket race conditions occur?
 48. What evidence is required for a strong WebSocket authorization finding?
 49. What evidence is required to demonstrate meaningful CSWSH impact?
+50. How can GraphQL subscriptions use WebSockets?
+51. What authorization checks are important for GraphQL subscriptions?
+52. How can WebSocket data lead to injection vulnerabilities?
+53. Why must stored WebSocket data be traced to its final output context?
+54. How can SameSite cookie behavior affect cross-site WebSocket attack feasibility?
-50. Describe your complete methodology for testing WebSocket security using Burp Suite.
+55. Describe your complete methodology for testing WebSocket security using Burp Suite.

 ---